 Writing an effective introduction can be tough.
 Try playing around with several different options and choose the one that ends up sounding best to you!

 Just as your introduction helps readers make the transition to your topic, your conclusion needs to help them return to their daily lives–but with a lasting sense of how what they have just read is useful or meaningful.
 Check out our handout on conclusions for tips on ending your paper as effectively as you began it!

-All quotations are from Frederick Douglass, Narrative of the Life of Frederick Douglass, An American Slave, edited and with introduction by Houston A. Baker, Jr., New York: Penguin Books, 1986.
+Douglass, Frederick.
+1995.
+Narrative of the Life of Frederick Douglass, an American Slave, Written by Himself.
+New York: Dover.